 I’m a PhD candidate in Philosophy and the Collaborative Program in Classical Philosophy at Princeton University.
 My research investigates ancient views on the place of morality in the happy life.
-More specifically, I am reconstructing a debate in the 5th Century BCE about the role justice plays in the happy life and then using this debate to offer a new interpretation of Plato’s on views on justice in the Republic.
-My primary supervisor is Hendrik Lorenz and my secondary supervisor is Alexander Nehamas.
-I am also working closely with Melissa Lane of the Politics Department and Rachel Barney from the University of Toronto .
-Outside of my work in ancient philosophy, I am also very interested in ethics and moral philosophy, particularly work examining the place the virtues have occupy in the happy life.
+More specifically, I am reconstructing a 5th century debate about the role justice plays in the happy life and using this debate to offer a new interpretation of Plato’s views on justice in the Republic.
+My primary supervisor is Hendrik Lorenz, and my secondary supervisor is Alexander Nehamas.
+I am also working closely with Melissa Lane of the Politics Department and Rachel Barney from the University of Toronto.
+Outside of my work in ancient philosophy, I am also very interested in ethics and moral philosophy.
+I am particularly interested in examining the place morality occupies in the happy life.
 You can find a course I have designed about this question on the teaching page.

 I was born and raised in Toronto, Ontario.
 Before coming to Princeton, I completed an undergraduate degree in Philosophy and a MA in Political Theory at the University of Toronto.